EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 ## Conclusions and further analyses

-In the present exercise GRF has been used as a purely exploratory tool to estimate the spatial variation of the relationship between landslides in canton Vaud (Switzerland) and the influencing factors.
+In the present exercise GRF has been used as a purely exploratory tool to estimate the spatial variation of the relationship between landslides in Canton Vaud (Switzerland) and the influencing factors.
-It allowed to elaborate maps delineating the local average importance of the most highly correlated features and to visualise the local fitting performance (R2 local value) into a map.
+It allowed to elaborate maps delineating the local average importance of the most highly correlated features and to visualize the local fitting performance (R2 local value) into a map.

-To be sure that everything is perfectly clear for you, we propose you to **answer the following questions** and to discuss your answers with the other participants to the course or directly with the teacher.
+To ensure that everything is perfectly clear, we propose you to answer the following questions:

-1. Among the following angorithm evaluate them in therms of their interpretability and explainability: Support Vector Machines , linear regression, Deep Learning Models, Decision Trees, K-Nearest Neighbors, Neural Networks, Random Forests, logistic regression.
+1. Among the following algorithms evaluate them in therms of their interpretability and explainability: Support Vector Machines , linear regression, Deep Learning Models, Decision Trees, K-Nearest Neighbors, Neural Networks, Random Forests, logistic regression.

 2. Which are the three most important variables of your model (based on the MDA)?